Prinaka/Resume-Screening-and-Technical-Assessment-System/README.md

 # Resume Screening and Technical Assessment System

-A Streamlit-based Hiring Assistant Chatbot that leverages AWS Bedrock’s LLaMA 3 model to parse resumes, extract candidate information, generate technical questions based on the candidate's tech stack, and evaluate answers in real-time.
+A Streamlit-based Hiring Assistant Chatbot that leverages HuggingFace’s LLaMA 3 model to parse resumes, extract candidate information, generate technical questions based on the candidate's tech stack, and evaluate answers in real-time.
 This tool is ideal for automating the initial stages of technical recruitment.

 **Key Features:**